Testing with attack tooling

 $ ./nikto.pl -useragent “MyAgent (Demo/1.0)” -h http://www.example.com

-While the attack is running, return to the Site Overview page in the Next-Gen WAF console and select the Overview dashboard from the dashboards menu.
+While the attack is running, return to the Site Overview page in the Next-Gen WAF control panel and select the Overview dashboard from the dashboards menu.
 The Overview dashboard will display the attacks and anomalies within 30 seconds.
 Unlike in the previous test, you should see signals from a variety of attacks, not just attack tooling.
 This means modifying the User-Agent string worked and the IP address will eventually be flagged based on the various attacks.

 Testing attack blocking

-For the final test, enable blocking mode and use Nikto to demonstrate how to allow legitimate traffic to continue accessing the site while blocking malicious traffic from the same IP address.
+For the final test, enable blocking mode and use Nikto to demonstrate how to allow legitimate traffic to continue accessing the website while blocking malicious traffic from the same IP address.
 To perform this test, you will need to use a web browser that is on the same system you are running the scan from.

 NOTE